Editor’s Note: This marketing infographic is part of our 25 part series.

 By using retargeting to your advantage, you’re able to automatically create ad sets that dynamically update the product that the visitor was on before they left your site.

 Known as dynamic remarketing, you can stay top of mind as your visitors do more research before they buy.

 Platforms like Google Ads, Facebook, AdRoll, Perfect Audience (and many others) have native dynamic remarketing tools to make your life super simple.

 By connecting to your product feed, the advertising channel of your choice will pull all the relevant info to create an ad with the goal of bringing back that lost sale.

 The great thing is that the cost per acquisition (CPA) of a dynamic retargeting campaign is usually less than a regular CPA if your audience is configured correctly.

 Here’s To Your Increased Sales

-As a retailer, advertising online can be a complex thing.
-But luckily, you don’t have to deal with things like lead quality and offline sales that are hard to attribute.
+As a retailer, online advertising can be a complex thing.
+Luckily, however, you don’t have to deal with things like lead quality and offline sales that are harder to measure and attribute.

-With a solid foundation and usage of the tips above, you’re able to get off to a strong start to continually grow your eCommerce adventures.
+With a solid foundation and the tips above, you can generate a strong start to grow your eCommerce efforts over time.